ngpfontaine/gfv/README.md

 ```

 ### To-Do
-1. At the moment GFV targets forms with ID 1.
-Need to check for any ID #.
-2. 'Cover button' div and 'validation text' div are added after `#gform_wrapper_1` which will act on all Gravity forms at the moment.
+2. 'validation text' div is added after `#gform_wrapper_1` which will act on all Gravity forms at the moment.
 Need if statement somewhere in case you don't want to use GFV.
 3. Add support for other inputs like **number** , **checkbox**, as well as **select**

 ### More